Kenny2github/skule-bylaws/manuals/president-manual.md

    1. Swears in the new President at the April Board of Directors Meeting

 ## Presidential Meeting Agendas
+1. For the Executive Committee:
-1. Each Executive Committee meeting agenda typically includes:
+   1. Each regular meeting agenda typically includes:
       1. Personal/mental health check-ins for each Officer
       1. Updates from each Officer's portfolio
       1. Updates on action items which were not done as of last meeting
       1. Any other business that arises that week
+   1. In addition to the items above, the first meeting typically establishes:
+      1. The expectation to keep confidential anything discussed at Executive Committee meetings or even generally with other Officers
+      1. Communication methods (online platforms, response deadlines, etc.)
+      1. Responsiveness expectations (response deadlines, quickest ways to reach each Officer, etc.)
+      1. Decision making processes (voting, consensus, etc.) and conflict management methods
+      1. Other commitments (such as travel, courses, employment, etc.) during the Summer, Fall, and Winter semesters
+      1. The schedule for regular meetings during each semester
+      1. Methods of maintaining wellness throughout the year
 1. DCRT meetings typically discuss:
    1. In the Summer, dinner dance arrangements (mainly to avoid bussing and date conflicts)
    1. In the Fall, Iron Ring and after-party arrangements